-Coronavirus Aid, Relief and Economic Security (CARES) Act—a $2 trillion stimulus package to provide financial relief to individuals, families, and businesses—was signed into law on March 27, 2020.
-As a part of this stimulus package, the U.S. Treasury will be distributing coronavirus economic impact payments to eligible taxpayers, starting this week.
+Another round of stimulus payments are on their way to many U.S. residents after the Coronavirus Relief Act was signed into law on Dec.
+27, 2020.
+As a part of this package, the U.S. Treasury will be distributing coronavirus economic impact payments to eligible taxpayers.

 The IRS and U.S. Treasury continue to post helpful information on https://www.irs.gov/coronavirus and https://home.treasury.gov/policy-issues/cares/assistance-for-american-workers-and-families.
 They encourage people to check their websites often for updates.